 Trace Etienne has been teaching at Texas State University since the early 1990s.
-Over her long tenure, she has taught survey courses in US History and World History as well as methods courses for future history and social studies teachers.
-Ms. Etienne uses the Enduring Vision textbook in her US History courses and the Essential World History book in her World History surveys.
-Her online courses also incorporate the wide variety of study and assessment tools offered in MindTap for both of these books.
+Over her long tenure, she has taught survey courses in US History, World History, and Texas History as well as methods courses for future history and social studies teachers.
+Ms. Etienne’s primary form of instruction is the online classroom.
+Her online courses incorporate a wide variety of study and assessment tools.

 HIST 1310 UNITED STATES SURVEY TO 1877 - ONLINE